Felix M. Warburg House: Architecture

 The house was designed and built with six floors and a basement in the Châteauesque style, a choice inspired by the Fletcher House (now Sinclair House) at 2 East 79th Street.
-As the Warburg House was being constructed, Jacob Schiff unsuccessfully tried to convince the Warburgs to build the house in a more classical style, as Schiff thought the Châteauesque style was overly ostentatious.
+As the Warburg House was being constructed, Jacob Schiff unsuccessfully tried to convince the Warburgs to build the house in a more classical Palazzo style, as Schiff thought the Châteauesque style was overly ostentatious.
 The Warburgs' son Edward Warburg said his grandfather only slightly disapproved of the style, contrary to a popular rumor that held that Schiff thought the ornate design would inspire antisemitism.

-Exterior
+Facade

 The exteriors are clad with Indiana limestone.
-The building has had two façades since 1993, both of which are characterized by a profusion of windows with Gothic ornament.
-As built in 1908, the 92nd Street elevation of the façade was designed asymmetrically while the Fifth Avenue elevation was symmetrical.
+The building has had two facades since 1993, both of which are characterized by a profusion of windows with Gothic ornament.
+As built in 1908, the 92nd Street elevation of the facade was designed asymmetrically while the Fifth Avenue elevation was symmetrical.
 On both elevations, the first through fourth stories are clad in limestone.
 The fifth and sixth stories contain dormer windows that project from a steeply sloped mansard roof, which is clad with slate tiles.
 The fifth-story windows are surrounded by ornate limestone frames.
-Art historian E. Wayne Craven noted a similarity of the façade to the Hôtel de Cluny in Paris.
+Art historian E. Wayne Craven noted a similarity of the facade to the Hôtel de Cluny in Paris.

 The house's main entrance is within a projecting frontispiece on 92nd Street, which contains a depressed elliptical arch at ground level, above which is a balcony with a balustrade.
 According to the Real Estate Record and Guide, a driveway led from 92nd Street to this frontispiece.
 From ground level to the top of the second floor, the center of the original Fifth Avenue elevation projects slightly, with balconies on the second and third floors.
 There are rectangular windows elsewhere on the ground floor, as well as a service entrance on 92nd Street.
-The fourth floor is recessed at the center and right of the 92nd Street façade.
-The roofline of the 92nd Street façade is also recessed at its center.
+The fourth floor is recessed at the center and right of the 92nd Street facade.
+The roof line of the 92nd Street facade is also recessed at its center.
 The museum's annex, designed by Kevin Roche, imitates the original mansion's style.
-The façade of the annex on Fifth Avenue measures 50 ft wide and is recessed from that of the older structure.
+The facade of the annex on Fifth Avenue measures 50 ft wide and is recessed from that of the older structure.